appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

         }
     ]
     ```
-2. Drag a Button widget onto the canvas, name it _SendNotification_, and set the label as _Send Notification_
+2. Drag a Button widget onto the canvas, name it _btn\_SendNotification_, and set the label as _Send Notification_
 3. To capture the message, create a JS object, name it _Send\_Receive\_Message_, delete the auto-generated code, and add the below code to it.
 The `sendMessage` function captures the message, selected user's name and email, and then triggers the workflow by supplying them as parameters.
     ```javascript
     export default {